-During the fiscal quarter ended June 30, 2017, the Company issued \$200.0 million aggregate principal amount of convertible senior unsecured notes due May 2024 (the "2024 Notes") pursuant to an indenture (the "Indenture"), dated May 12, 2017, between the Company and U.S. Bank National Association, as trustee.
+During May 2017, the Company issued \$200.0 million aggregate principal amount of convertible senior unsecured notes due May 2024 (the "2024 Notes") pursuant to an indenture (the "Indenture"), dated May 12, 2017, between the Company and U.S. Bank National Association, as trustee.
 In connection therewith, the Company entered into certain capped call transactions that cover, collectively, the number of shares of the Company's common stock underlying the 2024 Notes.
 In a separate transaction, the Company repurchased \$103.5 million aggregate principal amount of its existing convertible senior unsecured notes due November 15, 2017 (the "2017 Notes").
 In connection with the repurchase and conversion transactions of the 2017 Notes, the Company settled the associated outstanding bond hedge transactions and a portion of the associated warrant transactions it entered into in 2010 in connection with their issuance.

 The remaining portion of the 2017 Notes were convertible at the option of the noteholders until the close of business on the second Scheduled Trading Day (as defined in the 2017 Notes indenture) immediately preceding the maturity date.
 On November 10, 2017 and November 13, 2017, the Company received conversion notices from bondholders, totaling the remaining \$11.5 million principal amount outstanding under the 2017 Notes.
 The Company also settled the remaining portion of the bond hedge.
+During the first half of 2018, the remaining warrant transactions were settled with 114,778 shares of the Company's common stock.